Utah Parks Company: History

 Union Pacific acquired the Los Angeles & Salt Lake in 1921 and extended a branch of the line from Lund to Cedar City in 1923, incorporating its Utah Parks Company subsidiary that year; the railroad-backed company bought out the Parry brothers in 1926 and installed them as company superintendents.
 The typical route to Zion from the southwest was a dead-end at the time; tourists going in were forced to take the same way out until the Zion – Mount Carmel Highway and Tunnel was completed in 1930.
 The tunnel was not initiated until it was apparent that Bryce Canyon would be added to the National Park System.
-After it was completed, the Utah Parks Company set up the "Grand Loop Tour" for tourists taking buses through Zion, Grand Canyon, Bryce Canyon, and Cedar Breaks; the tunnel cut travel time to Bryce Canyon by half and reduced the distance from 149 to 88 mi.
+After it was completed, the Utah Parks Company set up the Grand Loop or Grand Circle Tour for tourists taking buses through Zion, Grand Canyon, Bryce Canyon, and Cedar Breaks.
+The tunnel cut travel time to Bryce Canyon by half and reduced the distance from 149 to 88 mi.
 After 1936, bus tours were offered on the National Parks-standard White Model 706.

 As the twentieth century progressed, railroad passenger traffic declined and the Union Pacific's interest in supporting National Park tourism correspondingly lessened.
 The railroad ended passenger train service to Cedar City in 1960, and in 1972 the Union Pacific donated its concession-related infrastructure to the National Park Service.
 The facilities at Cedar Breaks were razed, as were some of the developments at Bryce and Zion, but the remaining lodge facilities remain in use today.

 In March 2007, Xanterra Parks and Resorts took over the concession at the former Utah Parks Company locations.
 In March 2014, the concession inside Bryce Canyon National Park was taken over by Forever Resorts.

+To promote travel in the region, including other national parks in neighboring states, the Grand Circle Association, a not-for-profit coalition of businesses and destinations, was founded in 1983.